 failed to start due to missing winston.
 Solved by running

-, committing, pushing, and
+npm install winston, committing, pushing, and

 rebuilding Docker image.